There are two types of salespeople: those who can generate their own high-quality leads and those who can’t.

 First, you need to define your audience and then build a list of prospects.
 In some industries, cold email will be your primary prospecting channel, in others, cold calling will work better.
 Most will be a mix.

-There are hundreds of tools out there that will help you source phone and email data (even if it’s just corporate phone numbers and guessed business emails).
+There are hundreds of tools out there that will help you source phone and email data (even if it’s just business phone numbers and guessed business emails).
 LinkedIn will also be your friend here (more on LinkedIn below).

 Next, you need messaging.
 Build a call script.
 Write a sequence of cold emails.
 There are too many techniques to list here, but having personally written thousands of cold email campaigns for companies, my advice for writing a great B2B cold email is: